gradikay/LuxeHairStudio/replit.md

 - Static hosting compatibility - no external API dependencies
 - Implemented lazy loading for all images except the first hero image for optimal page load performance
 - Fixed gallery touch events to prevent modal opening during scroll gestures
+- Converted all 11 images from PNG to WebP format for 93% file size reduction (42MB → 3MB)
+- Enhanced iOS Safari form styling with aggressive CSS overrides for select dropdown and date inputs

 ## Technical Notes